Victor Crowley (film)

-Victor Crowley (also known as Hatchet IV) is a 2017 American slasher comedy film written and directed by Adam Green.
-It is the fourth installment in Green's Hatchet film series, and a sequel to Hatchet III.
+Victor Crowley (also known as Hatchet IV) is a 2017 American supernatural slasher film written and directed by Adam Green.
+It is the sequel to Hatchet III, and serves as the fourth installment in the Hatchet film series.
 Kane Hodder returns to the role of the titular killer Victor Crowley.
 Critical reaction for the film was generally mixed.

 Plot

-A decade after the events of the first three films, survivor of the Honey Island Swamp massacre Andrew Yong is told by his publicist Kathleen that he has been offered a special interview for a true-crime TV series, but that that the producers have insisted that his interview take place in the Honey Island Swamp.
-Andrew initially refuses to go due to his trauma from his experience with Victor Crowler, but is convinced when Kathleen tells him they have offered him $600,000, and she got them to go up to $1,000,000.
+A decade after the events of the first three films, the survivor of the Honey Island Swamp massacre Andrew Yong is told by his publicist Kathleen that he has been offered a special interview for a true crime TV series, but that the producers have insisted that his interview take place in the Honey Island Swamp.
+Andrew initially refuses to go due to his trauma from his experience with Victor Crowley, but is convinced when Kathleen tells him they have offered him $600,000, and she got them to go up to $1,000,000.

 Andrew and Kathleen head out on a private charter plane, where Andrew learns that his interview will be hosted by his ex-wife Sabrina and her crew: audio technician Austin, his videographer girlfriend Casey, makeup artist Jay, and production assistant Zach.
 Suddenly, one of the plane's engines explodes during flight, and Jay and Zach are killed as the plane starts plummeting to the ground.

-Meanwhile at the swamp, Chloe, her boyfriend Alex, and her best friend Rose are preparing to film a trailer for a movie they are creating based on the Crowley massacre, alongside eccentric swamp tour guide/local actor Dillon.
-For the sake of research, Rose begins searching YouTube for videos of people attempting to recite the voodoo curse that originally brought Crowley back to life, when Zach's charred corpse suddenly flies from the plane and lands in front of them.
-Rose and Dillion overhear the plane crashing, and so go off to investigate while Alex stays behind to calm Chloe down.
-However, Rose drops her phone while it is playing videos of people trying to recite the curse, and fails to realise.
+Meanwhile, at the swamp, Chloe, her boyfriend Alex, and her best friend Rose are preparing to film a trailer for a movie they are creating based on the Crowley massacre, alongside eccentric swamp tour guide/local actor Dillon.
+For the sake of research, Rose begins searching YouTube for videos of people attempting to recite the voodoo curse that originally brought Crowley back to life.
+Rose and Dillon overhear the plane crashing, and so go off to investigate, while Alex stays behind to calm Chloe down.